Amiejohnstone18/willow_flowers/README.md

 21. Use if statement in `settings.py`- when app is running via Heroku the data base URL Environment variable will be defined, connect to Postgres and otherwise use SQLite
 22. In the terminal type - `pip3 install gunicorn`- web server - freeze in `requirements.txt` file
 23. Creat a  `Procfile`
-24. Run guncorn to serve the Heroku app
+24. Run gunicorn to serve the Heroku app
-25. Login to Herkoku from the terminal
+25. Login to Heroku from the terminal
-26. Temporarily disable collect static = 1
+26. Temporarily disable `collect static = 1`
 27. Add allowed hosts name to Herkou app in `settings.py` (and local hosts so Gitpod still works)
 28. Add and commit changes and push to Github
 29. Gitpush Herkou master to deploy to Heroku
 30. Set up automatic deployment in Heroko- go to the deploy tab and connect to the Github repository and enable automatic deployment
 31. Add secret key to Heroku configuration variables
 32. In `settings.py`, replace the secret key with a call to get it from the Environment Varaibles
-33. Set debug = true if development is in environment variables
+33. Set `debug = true` if development is in environment variables
 34. Commit changes and push to Github
 35. Go to Herkou and check the building progress
 36. Store static files and images in AWS S3